-My late Mom used to make these colourful Cherry Christmas Cookies and I remember eating them when I was very little.
-After Mom became more preoccupied with healthy eating, Cherry Christmas Cookies made rarer appearances.
-That is, until I began to bake when I was about ten!
-They are one of the first cookies I began to bake by myself.
+My late Mom used to make these colourful Cherry Christmas Cookies.
+I have fond memories of eating them when I was very little.
+They are also one of the first cookies I began to bake by myself.

 As a kid, I always loved taking little holiday cookie trays round for neighbours and friends as holiday gifts.
 I used these Cherry Christmas Cookies on these gifted cookie plates because they are so colourful and pretty.
 They remind me of stained glass windows.